ondemandenv/.github/profile/README.md

 based on The Contracts Lib and app/service's repo's tag/branch structure:

 1) branch based environment will be updated incrementally when pushed AND dependencies
-2) tag based environment can only be created/deleted.
+2) tag based environment is immutable can only be created/deleted.

-The following is only a symbolic diagram, see [ real example of a contracts](https://github.com/ondemandenv/odmd-build-contracts)
+3) tag based environment should only consume from tag based environments :)

+The following is a symbolic diagram to show how an app/service consuming endpoints from others, also provides endpoints for others to consume
 ![img_1.png](img_1.png)
+The real world contracts are complex, see [ real example of a contracts](https://github.com/ondemandenv/odmd-build-contracts).

+Intriguing facts already solved/implemented:
+1) Circular dependencies like networking v.s. dns delegation/hostzone for each app/service.
+2) Use AWS Api Gateway to route traffic thru NLB into EKS to support app/services out of EKS

+Current status: implementing/testing onboarding process:
+1) create your AWS org
+   2) central auto account
+   3) networking admin delegation account
+   4) workspace accounts for different app/services
+   5) make networking and workspace accounts trust central auto account
+2) install odmd github app to app/service repos
+   3) networking repo. will be a fork from Ondemandenv's
+   4) RDS cluster, a fork from Ondemandenv's
+   5) EKS cluster, a fork from Ondemandenv's
+   6) other app/service repos
+2) Define your Contracts Lib with
+   3) created Aws Accounts and Github repos
+   4) Github App installation ID
+   5) emails for each app/service
+3) deploy the seeding stack into central auto account, wait central auto initialize and deploy all app/services with email notification